kntait/terraform_nginx_elk_stack/README.md

-kntait/terraform_nginx_elk_stack

-Terraform NGINX ELK - Docker Stack
+#Terraform NGINX ELK - Docker Stack

 This project uses Terraform to build and configure NGINX, Elasticsearch, Logstash and Kibana docker containers on a EC2 instance in AWS.

 NGINX by defauly uses S3 as backend and acts as a proxy for Kibana as well as authentication.
 NGINX access logs are pipped to Logstash and then Elasticsearch, Kiban will then query Elasticsearch.

-Prerequisites:
+#Prerequisites:

 Terraform 0.6.15

-Installation:
+#Installation:

 Before runnnig terraform update the followin in the variables.tf file.